*This post may contain affiliate links. Read more »

 👉It's versatile: Arhar Dal Tadka can be enjoyed as a main dish or as a side dish to complement other Indian dishes.
 Plus, it's easy to customize with your favorite ingredients or spices.

-👉It's healthy: Lentils are a great source of protein, fiber, and other important nutrients.
+👉It's healthy: Lentils are a good source of protein, fiber, and other important nutrients.
 This recipe is a great way to nourish your body with wholesome, plant-based ingredients.
 Despite sometimes being referred to as Dal Fry, this recipe requires no frying and only contains a small amount of oil in the tadka, which hasn't been heated excessively.

 👉It stores well and freezes well: I like to make a big batch of this dal to portion and freeze so that whenever my family or I are in a rush, we have a nutritious, fast-to-thaw, and reheat meal on hand.